Mountain Hardwear Stratus Range Full Zip Hoody - Women's Review

 Layering Ability

-The Stratus Range can be reasonably layered over a light baselayer without too much catching of fabrics against each other.
+The Stratus Range can be reasonably layered over a light baselayer without too much fabric catching against each other.
 Its smooth exterior and slim silhouette are easy to layer over top of when you need extra protection.

 Should You Buy the Mountain Hardwear Stratus Range?